Kerk Chee Yee

-Kerk Chee Yee (郭子毅 (Keh Chú-gē, Gwok3 Zi2 Ngai6, Guō Ziyì); born 9 July 1992) is a Malaysian politician who has served as Deputy Speaker of the Malacca State Legislative Assembly since July 2023 and Member of the Malacca State Legislative Assembly (MLA) for Ayer Keroh since May 2018.
-He served as Member of the Malacca State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Chief Minister Adly Zahari from May 2018 to the collapse of the PH state administration in March 2020.
+Kerk Chee Yee (郭子毅 (Keh Chú-gē, Gwok3 Zi2 Ngai6, Guō Ziyì); born 9 July 1992) is a Malaysian politician who has served as Member of the Malacca State Legislative Assembly (MLA) for Ayer Keroh since May 2018.
+He served as Deputy Speaker of the Malacca State Legislative Assembly from July 2023 to his resignation in July 2026, Member of the Malacca State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Chief Minister Adly Zahari from May 2018 to the collapse of the PH state administration in March 2020.
 He became a Melaka EXCO Member and MLA at the age of 25.
 He is a member from Democratic Action Party (DAP), a component party of the PH coalition, presently the youngest Melaka MLA and son of former Secretary-General of DAP Kerk Kim Hock.